-ITU organizes meetings, such as the World Telecommunication/ICT Indicators meeting (WTIM), on the collection and use of ICT statistics, specifically aimed at providing guidance for developing nations.
-ITU works closely with national regulatory authorities in providing advice on how to improve statistical systems.
-The ITU also works with national statistics offices and relevant regional bodies in organizing national and regional capacity building workshops on Information Society measurements.
+ITU organizes meetings, such as the annual World Telecommunication/ICT Indicators meeting (WTIM), which is main global forum to discuss ICT statistics and methodologies, bringing together representatives from Ministries, regulatory agencies, telecommunication operating companies, national statistical offices as well as experts from international organizations, academia and the business community.
+ITU also works with national statistics offices and relevant regional bodies in organizing national and regional capacity building workshops on Information Society measurements.

 ITU cooperates with regional and international organizations in the exchange of data and collaboration on joint publications.
 ITU is involved in international forums to measure the information society and to coordinate ICT statistics.